This article was first published in November 2019 and was last updated in June 2020.

 Many of China’s interesting facts are directly correlated with its sheer size, which gives it the chance to rank number one for a staggering number of superlatives.

 The country is famous for having the world’s largest population, with about 1.4 billion people (although closely followed by India with just over 1.3) living within its borders.
 This means that one in every five people on the planet is Chinese.
+Putting this in perspective, the USA only has around 330 million people.

 China is also home to the world’s largest city, Shanghai, which has grown dramatically in the last few years.
 It is interesting to note that Beijing was, in the 16th century, the world’s largest city.